“Is Chornobyl still relevant?”

 ABOUT “LIFE IN THE DEAD ZONE”

 In 2000, I wrote a novel, THE SKY UNWASHED about the Chornobyl survivors who returned to their irradiated village inside the Chornobyl “dead zone.”
-LIFE IN THE DEAD ZONE is the film documentary about the real-life returnees who continue to live in the forbidden dead zone--the 32 km radius that surrounds the nuclear power plant in Ukraine--still the most toxic place on earth.
+LIFE IN THE DEAD ZONE is the film documentary about the real-life survivors who are still impacted by Chornobyl.

 Please help us complete this documentary by sending a tax deductible donation via our PayPal account below or directly below: